SCCF 2023 – 2024 GRANT RECIPIENTS

 MEASURABLE OUTCOMES

-• At least 90% of children will gain skills in the areas of emergent literacy and language
+• 98% of children in the program gained emergent literacy and language skill

 WEBSITE